ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 document length of having these in both places for us (and if you want to hint at this possibility, it's just one sentence to add).]

+\[EDNOTE: do this in the API sketch first, then port changes back up here.]
-The Send action takes per-Content send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.
+The Send action takes per-Message send parameters which control how the contents will be sent down to the underlying Protocol Stack and transmitted.

-If Send Parameters should be overridden for a specific content, an empty sent parameter Object can be acquired and all desired Send Parameters can be added to that object.
+If Send Parameters should be overridden for a specific Message, an empty sent parameter Object can be acquired and all desired Send Parameters can be added to that object.
 A sendParameters object can be reused for sending multiple contents with the same properties.